 Smart Glasses are enabling many powerful “connected worker” use-cases.
 Augmented Reality (AR) and Virtual Reality (VR) can enable better training experiences for workers and prepare them better for tough conditions.
 Organizations can also offer live interactive support in real-time to help employees perform jobs quicker and more safely.

-Using state-of-the-art digital checklists integrated with employee wearables, organizations ensure that only the most apt candidates are deployed for tough work conditions and that they are equipped with all the right gear for the job.
+Using state-of-the-art digital checklists integrated with employee wearables, organizations ensure that only apt candidates are deployed for tough work conditions and that they are equipped with all the right gear for the job.
 Doing all this manually could create gaps due to human error and compromise adherence to safety protocols.
 Digital platforms are more comprehensive and can notify the stakeholders on any departure from the norms and ensure that gaps are filled before they cause any damage.

 The technology trends explored here are just a sample of what technology can do to ensure worker safety across industries.
 The implications are wide-ranging even if you consider only technologies that are already out there and proven.
 It’s fair to expect technology will improve, integrations will become more common, and more specific-purpose solutions will evolve.
 This is just a milestone to a future with zero worker casualties.
 That’s a viable and achievable goal.
 It’s time to “Work to Zero”